Incentives (✔ Local, ✔ State, ✔ Federal)

 ✔ State of Georgia Incentives and Taxes

-The State of Georgia offers a wide array of incentives to support private sector growth in the state.
-Frequently named the “Top State for Doing Business,” state incentives and resources are partnered with local communities to development the perfect partnerships for growth.
-Sumter County is designated a State of Georgia “Tier-One” County, which is a state job tax credit allowing for up to $4,000 in tax credits for jobs created in various sectors.
+The State of Georgia offers a wide array of incentives to support private-sector growth.
+Frequently named the “Top State for Doing Business,” the state partners its incentives and resources with local communities to develop the perfect partnerships for growth.
+Sumter County is designated a State of Georgia “Tier-One” County, which offers a state job tax credit of up to $4,000 for jobs created in various sectors.
 The Development Authority is ready to assist you in securing State of Georgia resources and incentives.

 Also, please see the state's tax overview.